Fortunatus (book): Tatar people

 Author James Riordan translated another Tatar tale with the title The Tale of the Three Talismans.
 In this tale, a poor father lives in an aul by the margins of Lake Baikal with his three starving sons.
 One day, he takes a hunting gun to shoot some game.
 He sights a strange, large bird by a tree.
 The bird begs the man to be spared and gives him a magic cloth that produces food.
 Some time later, the khan stops by their hunt on a hunt and asks for food.
 The man waves the cloth and produces a feast before the khan.
 The khan returns to his palace and learns he has to host foreign envoys, so he sends for the same peasant man that prepared the feast before him.
 The peasant man sends his son Osman in his stead with the magic cloth.
-After the feast, the khan plans to discover the peasant's secret, and gods him into marrying his daughter, princess Isharad.
+After the feast, the khan plans to discover the peasant's secret, and goads him into marrying his daughter, princess Isharad.
 The princess marries Osman and he shows her he cloth.
 She steals the object for her father, and the khan orders Osman to be locked in prison.
 Back to the peasant, he goes to hunt again, meets the same bird and is given a magic purse that produces golden coins.
 He loans the purse to his second son Mustafa, who goes to the khan's court to finance a new palace for him.
 Mustafa also marries princess Isharad, who steals the purse for her father.
 Lastly, the peasant meets the bird a third time and is given a golden arrow that always lands on its target.
 The peasant gives it to his youngest son, named Taz-Oglan, who uses the golden arrow to defeat an enemy army and marries Isharad.
 Once again, the princess learns the secret of her husband and steals the object for her father.
 Taz-Oglan, in desperation, flees his spouse's palace into the forest.
 There, he eats any type of berries and fruits, including ripe figs that make horns grow on his head.
-By using leaves from a bush, the horn fall off.
+By using leaves from a bush, the horns fall off.
 With his newfound knowledge, Taz-Oglan goes back to the khan, punishes him and the princess, releases his brothers from prison and becomes the new khan.